Sulfur: benefits, dosage, contraindications

 ✪✪✪✪✪

-Sulfur is an ingredient used in medicine in over-the-counter topical products for treating acne, at concentrations from 3% to 10%.
-Although data on its efficacy is primarily anecdotal, creams and ointments containing 1% to 10% sulfur have been used for decades, often in combination with other agents like benzoyl peroxide or salicylic acid.
+Sulfur is an ingredient used in medicine in over-the-counter topical products intended to treat acne, at concentrations of 3% to 10%.
+Although data on its efficacy are mainly anecdotal, creams and ointments containing 1% to 10% sulfur have been used for decades, often in combination with other agents such as benzoyl peroxide or salicylic acid.

 Posologie